 Another way to jeopardize competition is an abuse of a dominant position.
 It is considered that there is a dominant position if the market share of a market participant exceeds 40% in the relevant market.
 If a market participant with such a market power misuses the power, a distortion of competition in the market may happen, the same as in the case of restrictive agreements.

 Competition may be restricted, impaired or prevented (both in the concept of abuse of a dominant position and restrictive agreements) by the following actions:

 - Set the purchasing or selling prices or other conditions of trade;

 - limit and control production, markets, technical development or investments;

-- apply dissimilar business conditions to equivalent transactions with respect to variety of undertakings, by which undertakings are placed in unfavorable position against competitors;
+- Apply dissimilar business conditions to equivalent transactions concerning a variety of undertakings, by which undertakings are placed in unfavourable position against competitors;

 Finally, market concentration occurs in three situations: